 Southern Arizona Road Trip Guide

-A Southern Arizona road trip gives travelers a chance to take-in some spectacular Sonoran Desert scenery, while soaking up the savory culture and cuisine of the Southwestern.
+A Southern Arizona road trip gives travelers a chance to take-in some spectacular Sonoran Desert scenery, while soaking up the savory culture and cuisine of the Southwest.
 Winding roads make their way through dramatic desert landscapes, while jagged mountains with steep-sided canyons and unique rock formations will possess your attention.

 With designated scenic driving routes, you can choose to take in the beauty from the comfort of your car, or, park at one of the many stop-offs to explore national monuments and beautiful wilderness areas on bike or foot.
 In this Southern Arizona road trip guide we will provide everything you need to know to have a lasting and memorable experience.